Hemmels/sainstest/README.md

 gradlew run

-Or, run in an IDE by running the Main class in the runtime package
+Or, run in an IDE by running the Main class in the runtime package.
+If importing as a project, import as a general, or java project if prompted.